BFD-lang/BFD/README.md

 > **A fullstack web app in one file.**
 > **UI, API, and DB — with no JS, no build, just grammar.**

 NitroPress is not a framework.
-It's a grammar.
+It’s a grammar.

+We made it because web development has become too fragmented,
+too complex, and too far from what HTML used to be: readable, writable, and alive.

 A declarative, readable, and AI-native way to build full web applications — UI, API, and data — in a single `.nitro` file.

 No JSX.
 No bundler.
 No hydration.
 No boilerplate.
 Just clean, expressive code.